 I try to learn from things like this so I never make my customers feel awkward because that is a terrible feeling!

 What a Tough day I had last week!
-I had a bathtub that had been painted with Epoxy and was bubbled up, peeling, it was in bad shape.
+I had a bathtub refinishing project that had been painted with Epoxy by another company and was bubbled up, peeling, it was in bad shape.
 The customer was very distraught and honestly did not know what to do.

 She had hired some painting done in her home and the painters said they could paint her bathtub for $150.
 She did not know any better and truthfully they probably did not know any better either.
 I think it was an honest mistake with a painter trying to bring in some extra money and they did not realize bathtub painting is not the same thing as bathtub refinishing.